MaxManthey/rss-news-evaluation/README.md

 # rss-news-evaluation

 This project evaluates articles from a h2 database with Apache Spark.
+There are multiple ways to evaluate the articles you can choose from.
 (This is a follow up project to [rss-news-evaluation](https://github.com/MaxManthey/rss-news-persistence))

 ### Run